CheesecakeLabs/Stellar-Asset-Sandbox/README.md

 - **UI for Apache Kafka:** An intuitive open-source web UI that provides detailed monitoring and management functions for Apache Kafka clusters.
 - **Frontend:** A sleek and interactive React Web application offering a front-facing user interface.
 - **Backend:** A Golang backend handling the business logic, encompassing everything from API endpoints to core Stellar token functionalities.
-- **Starlabs:** A specialized Stellar service, integrated as a git submodule and written in Go, to further enrich the platform's capabilities.
+- **Starlabs**: A specialized service dedicated to Stellar, integrated as a git submodule and written in Go.
+Starlabs centralizes the logic for interacting with the Stellar network, streamlining and enriching the platform's capabilities with Stellar-specific functionalities.
+Its integration ensures efficient and consistent communication with the Stellar network across the platform.
 - **KMS:** The CKL Key Management Service (KMS), also a git submodule in Go, safeguarding the security of cryptographic keys and other sensitive data.

 ### Topics